Bahareh Tolooshams

 Research

-During my two fantastic research internship experiences, I worked on speech enhancement.
+During my two research internship experiences, I worked on speech enhancement.
 Here, I proposed channel-attention to improve multichannel speech enhancement.
 In another publication, a joint work with Kazuhito Koishida from Microsoft, I proposed a training framework for perceptual enhancement of stereo speech.